AqwamCreates/DataPredict/docs/ProductionDeploymentAndConsulting.md

 Consulting is optional and does not replace the library.
 Studios may use DataPredict independently or engage for guidance depending on internal expertise and risk tolerance.

-For licensing and consulting inquiries, please refer to the licensing documentation or contact me directly.
+For licensing and consulting inquiries, please refer to the licensing documentation or contact me directly on DevForum.